 Earlier today, Instagram announced an update that would automatically add alt text and image descriptions to images in the feed, explore, and profile sections of the app so vision impaired users can get information about what is in a picture.
 Users can also add their own alt text or image descriptions to posts so that they can ensure their vision impaired followers are not left out of the fun.
 However, with this new update, it’s important that users know not only what alt text and image descriptions are, but how to write alt text and image descriptions for Instagram posts.
 Today, I will be sharing a brief tutorial on how to make Instagram posts accessible for screen readers using alt text and image descriptions.
 The first part of this post defines common assistive technology terms for those not familiar with them, the second part of the post covers tips for writing alt text and image descriptions for Instagram, and the third part of the post shares how to add alt text and image descriptions to Instagram posts.

 A screen reader, sometimes referred to as text-to-speech, is a form of assistive technology that allows people with vision impairments such as blindness and low vision to read digital information.
 Screen readers are built in to almost every smartphone currently on the market so that users can read text messages, make phone calls, interact with apps, and much more.
-When it comes to mobile users, a majority of blind and low vision users use VoiceOver on their iOS devices- read more about VoiceOver here.
+The most popular screen readers for mobile devices are VoiceOver for iOS and TalkBack for Android.

 Screen readers can read almost anything that is displayed on a screen.
 Examples include: